Oakfield PrimaryPRIVACY NOTICE

 Who are we?

 Oakfield Primary School collects, uses and is responsible for certain personal information about you.
 When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
-Our Data Protection Officers are Mrs D Williams and Mrs E Sidaway.
+Our Data Protection Officer is Mrs E Sidaway.

 The personal information we collect and use.